 Hetschel, Mach1, KZH: the three are one.
 Hetschel is the Manufacturer – the family which has given its name to one of the oldest Karting plants.
 Mach1 is the make of chassis produced by the company.
-And KZH, the make of its engines.
+And KZH, the make of its famous engines (which they built up to 2010).

 With all his German seriousness and rigour, Hetschel has built for himself a solid reputation by manufacturing both his own chassis and engines, in categories with or without a gearbox.
 The fashion of “full” Manufacturers was only developed much later so Hetschel played a pioneer’s part in this field.